Windsor, United Kingdom - Things to Do in Windsor

 When to Visit

-The best time to visit Windsor is from April to September when the weather is most pleasant and all outdoor attractions are fully accessible.
-Late spring (April-May) is particularly beautiful with blooming gardens in Windsor Great Park and comfortable temperatures for walking tours.
-Summer months (June-August) offer the warmest weather and longest days, though this is also peak tourist season with larger crowds and higher accommodation prices.
-Early autumn (September-October) provides excellent weather with fewer crowds and stunning fall foliage in the parks.
-Winter visits can be magical, especially around Christmas when the town is beautifully decorated, though some outdoor activities may be limited and daylight hours are shorter.
+The best time to visit Windsor is from late spring through early autumn (May to September) when the weather is warmest and Windsor Great Park is at its most beautiful.
+Summer months offer the longest daylight hours and outdoor events, though this is also peak tourist season with larger crowds and higher accommodation prices.
+Spring (April-May) and early autumn (September-October) provide pleasant weather with fewer crowds and beautiful seasonal colors in the parks.
+Winter visits can be magical, especially around Christmas when the town is decorated and less crowded, though some outdoor attractions may have limited hours and weather can be unpredictable.

 Insider Tips